-2. In vivo mammalian alkaline comet assay
+2. In vivo genetic toxicity study

-- Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH. - Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471; 1994) which raise the concern for gene mutations. - 2.1.
-Information provided to fulfil the information requirement - You have submitted a testing proposal for an In vivo mammalian alkaline comet assay to be performed with the Substance. - 8 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
+- 17 Under Annex VII, Section 8.4., Column 2, an appropriate in vivo mammalian somatic cell genotoxicity study as referred to in Annex IX, point 8.4.4, must be performed in case of a positive result in any of the in vitro studies referred to in Annex VII, Section 8.4.
+The in vivo study must address the concerns raised by the in vitro study results, i.e. the chromosomal aberration concern or the gene mutation concern or both, as appropriate. - 2.1.
+Triggering of the information requirement - 18 Your dossier contains positive results for the in vitro gene mutation study in bacteria (2015) which raise the concerns for gene mutations. - 2.2.
+Information provided to fulfil the information requirement - 19 You have submitted a testing proposal for an in vivo mammalian alkaline comet assay to be performed with the Substance. - 20 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
 You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
-ECHA has taken these considerations into account. - 9 ECHA agrees that an appropriate in vivo follow up genotoxicity study is necessary to address the concern identified in vitro.
+ECHA has taken these considerations into account. - 21 ECHA agrees that an appropriate in vivo follow up genotoxicity study is necessary to address the concern(s) identified in vitro. - 22 In the comment to the draft decision, you agree to perform the requested in vivo study.

-2.2.
+2.3.
 Test selection

-According to the Guidance on IRs & CSA, Section R.7.7.6.3., the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) is suitable to follow-up a positive in vitro result on gene mutations.
+- 23 According to the Guidance on IRs & CSA, Section R.7.7.6.3 the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) is suitable to follow up a positive in vitro result on gene mutation. - 24 As explained under Section 1, in the dossier there is no adequate information from an in vitro mammalian chromosomal aberration study or an in vitro micronucleus study, according to the requirements of Annex VIII, section 8.4.2.
+Therefore, by this decision, ECHA also requests an in vitro micronucleus study, which may raise a concern for chromosomal aberration in case of positive results, which will decide on the adequate in vivo follow-up study.

-2.3.
-Specification of the study design